 Edgar Zamora is a Mathematics and Spanish teacher at the Yadkin Early College.
 He earned a Bachelor of Science degree in Secondary Mathematics Education from Appalachian State University.
 While at Appalachian, he fulfilled his student teaching requirements at the Instituto Pedagogico EUPI in Nicoya, Costa Rica.
 He is an assistant coach for the varsity soccer program at Starmount High School.
 Edgar also enjoys traveling, singing, and anything related to soccer.

-Kevin Amaya - Summer Mentor; Management and International Business majors at Elon University (Class of 2015)
+Lorenzo Davis - Lead Summer Mentor; Business Administration at University of North Carolina at Greensboro (Class of 2015)

 Desmond Harrell is originally from Ahoskie, North Carolina, and now resides in Burlington, North Carolina.
 He attended Hugh M. Cummings High School and is a proud alum of the Beta class of Elon Academy.
-Currently, he is on the alumni board of Elon Academy.
-Desmond is now a Elon Commitment scholar here at Elon University and has declared his major to be Art with a minor in Strategic communications.
+Desmond recently graduated from Elon and was a Elon Commitment scholar.
+His major was Art with a minor in Strategic Communications.
 Desmond has been a residence assistant since his second semester of college and enjoys making a change within his community.

-Anna Lewis - Summer Mentor; Physics Major at Elon University (Class of 2016)
+Anna Lewis - Lead Summer Mentor; Physics Major at Elon University (Class of 2016)

 Holly Springs, NC

-Patrick Lynn - Lead Summer Mentor; Public Administration Major at Elon University (Class of 2013)
+Oscar Miranda - Summer Mentor; Business Management Major at Elon University (Class of 2017)